 14mm f/1.8 DG HSM Art

-Wide-angle lenses often require more complex designs than other focal lengths which tends to lead to high costs.
+Wide-angle lenses often require more complex designs than other focal lengths which tend to lead to high costs.
 This is true even with much slower apertures.
-Sigma hasn’t announced pricing on this new 14mm yet, but we wouldn’t be surprised if it’s one of the company’s most expensive Art lenses to date.
+The 14mm Art lens will retail for $1,599, which shipping beginning in July.

 24-70mm f/2.8 DG OS HSM Art